dpradell-dev/openfort-playfab-unity-sample/README.md

 ![Alt text](image-8.png)

-Go to your [Azure Portal](https://portal.azure.com/#home) and click on your Function App.
+Go to your [Azure Portal](https://portal.azure.com/#home) and select your Function App.
 You should see all the functions there:

 ![Alt text](image-10.png)